akkamo/akkamo/README.md

 ### Lifecycle
 1. All modules created in random order
 2. On each module - implementing `Initalizable` - is method `initialize` called with global `Context` as argument.
-	* if method return `false` then module state is understand as mnot initialized and the execution will be repeated in future.
+	* if method return `false` then module state is understand as not initialized and the execution will be repeated in future.
 	* if method return `true` then module state is understand as initialized
 3. On each module - implementing `Runnable` - is method `run` called with global `Context` as argument.
 4. Application is initialized and running ....